 The Negotiating Framework clearly states that the overall pace of accession negotiations is determined by progress on chapters covering the rule of law and fundamental rights, as well as the normalisation of Serbia’s relations with Kosovo.
 The rule of law is not just a condition on paper, but an essential requirement to be able to implement reforms across the board.
 Therefore, we have noted with concern the lack of progress in certain areas, especially on media freedom.

 The opening of two chapters shows that progress is being made.
 That said, the process of EU integration is not about the speed and the quantity of chapters, but rather their quality

-The migrant crisis is again a major topic in the EU, also with the question of possible additional closing of the EU’s borders more firmly, which is insisted upon by individual members, but also part of Germany’s ruling coalition.
+The migrant crisis is again a major topic in the EU, also with the question of the possible additional closing of the EU’s borders more firmly, which is insisted upon by individual members, but also part of Germany’s ruling coalition.
 What is the position of the Netherlands on this issue?

 For the Netherlands, it is of utmost importance that we keep working together, as the EU, to find common solutions to this important issue.
-Mobility of people within the EU is one of the foundations of our Union, so we need to address this together.
+The mobility of people within the EU is one of the foundations of our Union, so we need to address this together.
 It is important to take a comprehensive approach, so, not only ensuring more effective control of the external borders, as you point out, but also addressing the root causes by promoting economic development and good governance in countries of origin.
-It also has an internal dimension, which includes working towards a Common European Asylum System and promoting integration of those who need protection.
+It also has an internal dimension, which includes working towards a Common European Asylum System and promoting the integration of those who need protection.

 Would the Netherlands support Austrian Chancellor Sebastian Kurtz’s idea to build camps for the long-term accommodating of migrants that would be located outside of the EU; and where do you think those centres could be situated?